janklocke/Urine-single-cell-sequencing-AKI/README.md

 7) "AKI_Urine_Sediment_Figure5_script" contains the code for Fig. 5
 8) "AKI_Urine_Sediment_Figure6_script" contains the code for Fig. 6
 9) Additional scripts for the remaining Supplements will follow shortly

+The raw data will be uploaded and linked here upon peer-reviewed publication.